-Rather than dealing with the linear expressions for the real wage bargaining function and for the investment function seen in Section 2, we now consider a modified formulation of such setting, motivated by the issue with the orbit position in the original Goodwin model [11].
+Rather than dealing with the linear expressions for the real wage bargaining function and for the investment function seen in Section 2, we now consider a modified formulation of such a setting, motivated by the issue with the orbit position in the original Goodwin model [3].

-As concerns the real wage bargaining function, the most natural choice is given by the Phillips nonlinear specification in [27], even if for real rather than money wages (cf. the first equation in System (3.1)).
-This was indeed what Goodwin initially assumed, before linearizing the Phillips curve so as to obtain the first equation in (2.1) as an approximation (see [11, page 55]).
-We recall that the nonlinear formulation of the Phillips curve in [27] has been considered e.g. by Desai et al. in [8], too, in their attempt to guarantee that the orbits of the growth cycle model lie inside the unit square.
-On the other hand, as shown by Madotto et al. in [18], the attempt by Desai et al. in [8] is not successful in fixing the problem with the orbit position because of their choice of the investment function (cf. equation (10) in [8, page 2667]), that describes a framework in which capitalists, depending on profitability, do not necessarily invest all profits.
-We stress that in [18] it is proven that even the modified version of the Goodwin model proposed by Harvie et al. in [14] does not ensure that orbits lie inside the unit square.
-In order to avoid similar issues, for the investment function we consider a nonlinear formulation (see the second equation in System (3.1)) satisfying the conditions found in [18] and that we shall recall below, so as to guarantee that orbits lie in the feasible region.
-In more detail, for the investment function we deal with the formulation used in the simulative analysis performed in [18, Subsection 5.3].
-We underline that a nonlinear investment function is grounded also from an economic viewpoint since, according to [9], followed by [39], it is suitable to describe a more flexible savings behavior.
-Still the economic interpretation requires the real wage bargaining function to be increasing in the proportion of labor force employed, while the investment function has to be decreasing in the wage share in national income.
+In regard to the real wage bargaining function, the most natural choice is given by the Phillips nonlinear specification in [9], even for real, rather than money, wages (cf. the first equation in System (9)).
+This was indeed what Goodwin initially assumed, before linearizing the Phillips curve so as to obtain the first equation in (1) as an approximation (see [3], p.
+55).
+We recall that the nonlinear formulation of the Phillips curve in [9] was considered by, for example, by Desai et al., in [6], in their attempt to guarantee that the orbits of the growth cycle model lay inside the unit square.
+On the other hand, as shown by Madotto et al. in [8], the attempt by Desai et al. in [6] was not successful in fixing the problem with the orbit position because of their choice of the investment function (cf. Equation (10) in [6], page 2667), that describes a framework in which capitalists, depending on profitability, do not necessarily invest all profits.
+We stress that in [8] it is proven that even the modified version of the Goodwin model proposed by Harvie et al. in [7], does not ensure that orbits lie inside the unit square.
+In order to avoid similar issues, for the investment function we considered a nonlinear formulation (see the second equation in System (9)) satisfying the conditions found in [8], and that are recalled below, so as to guarantee that orbits lay in the feasible region.
+In more detail, for the investment function we dealt with the formulation used in the simulative analysis performed in (Section 5.3 in [8]).
+We underline that a nonlinear investment function is grounded also from an economic viewpoint, since, according to [10], followed by [11], it is suitable to describe more flexible savings behavior.
+Still, the economic interpretation requires the real wage bargaining function to increase in proportion to the labor force employed, while the investment function has decrease in the wage share in national income.

-Since the modified formulation of the Goodwin model in (3.1) that we are going to analyze satisfies the conditions in [18], we know that, like the original framework in [11, 12], it is still a Hamiltonian system characterized by the presence of a global, nonisochronous center.
-Hence, in order to analytically show what are the dynamic consequences produced on its periodic orbits by an exogenous periodic variation in one of the model parameters, we are going to use the LTMs method.
-In particular, in view of making our parameter choice empirically grounded, due to the same argument explained in Section 2 we will focus on the parameter that describes the ratio between capital and output, assuming that it alternates in a periodic fashion between two different values, e.g. due to a seasonal effect.
-This will allow us to prove the existence of chaotic dynamics for System (3.5), i.e. the analogue of System (2.4) obtained from (3.1).
-Nonetheless, as explained in Section 2, assuming a periodic variation on any other model parameter would lead to analogous conclusions about the system dynamic behavior, since the center position is influenced by all parameters.
+Since the modified formulation of the Goodwin model in (9), that we analyze satisfies the conditions in [8], we know that, like the original framework in [3,4], it is still a Hamiltonian system characterized by the presence of a global, nonisochronous center.
+Hence, in order to analytically show what the dynamic consequences produced on its periodic orbits by an exogenous periodic variation in one of the model parameters are, we to use the LTMs method.
+In particular, in view of making our parameter choice empirically grounded, due to the same argument explained in Section 2, we focus on the parameter that describes the ratio between capital and output, assuming that it alternates in a periodic fashion between two different values, due, for example, to a seasonal effect.
+This allows us to prove the existence of chaotic dynamics for System (13), i.e., the analog of System (4) obtained from (9).
+Nonetheless, as explained in Section 2, assuming a periodic variation on any other model parameter would lead to analogous conclusions about the system's dynamic behavior, since the center position is influenced by all parameters.